shinesolutions/aem-aws-stack-builder/docs/configuration.md

 ### AEM environment configuration properties

+These configurations are applicable to AEM environment infrastructure.

 | Name | Description | Required? | Default |
 |------|-------------|-----------|---------|
 | main.stack_name | The stack name (to be appended to stack prefix) of the main parent stack of the corresponding architecture | Mandatory | |